CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     nano ./config.yaml

 The "config.yaml" file contains four main sections: Metadata, Inputs and Parameters, Execution Methods, and Assets.
-We'll edit each of these sections to create the "hello-world" app.
+Edit each of these sections to create the "hello-world" app.

 Metadata
 ~~~~~~~~

-The app metadata section contains the following basic information about the app:
+The app metadata section contains the following basic information:

 name:
   Name of the GeneFlow app.
 We recommend to include version information if your app is wrapping a specific binary, container, or script.
-The app name should also include a 'gf' suffix.
-For example, if the app is meant to wrap the 'mem' function in BWA version 0.7.17, the app name should be 'bwa-mem-0.7.17-gf'.
+The app name should also include a "gf" suffix.
+For example, if the app is meant to wrap the "mem" function in BWA version 0.7.17, the app name should be "bwa-mem-0.7.17-gf".
 For this example, we'll use "hello-world-gf" without a version number because the app does not wrap a specific binary, container, or script.

 description:
   A title or short description of the app.
-For this example, we'll use "Simple hello world GeneFlow app".
+For this example, use "Simple hello world GeneFlow app".

 repo_uri:
   The full URL of the app's source repository.
-We don't have this information yet, so we'll leave it blank for now.
+This information is not available yet, so leave it blank for now.

 version:
   A string value that represents the app's version.
-For this example, we'll use "0.1".
+For this example, use "0.1".
 We recommend to start with "0.1" for new apps and increment the number when changes are made to the app.

 In the "config.yaml" file, modify the "Metadata" section so that it looks like the following: